Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Evaluation Setup

 We compare \sysname to the following defenses: DP~\cite{dp}, GQ~\cite{fed_quant,grad_obfuscation}, gradient pruning~\cite{grad_pruning,gla}, and Soteria~\cite{soteria2}\footnote{We use Soteria proposed in \cite{soteria2} to compare, which is an improved version compared with the original Soteria~\cite{soteria}.}.
-These defenses involve utility-privacy trade-offs that are regulated by hyperparameters such as noise magnitude for DP, discretization level for GQ, and pruning rate for pruning and Soteria.
-Stronger privacy protection can be achieved by increasing these hyperparameters, but this comes at the cost of performance degradation.
+Each of these defenses involves a utility-privacy trade-off that is regulated by hyperparameters such as noise magnitude for DP, discretization level for GQ, and pruning rate for pruning and Soteria.
 We vary these hyperparameters to obtain the utility-privacy trade-off curves for each defense.
 Specifically, for DP, we employ two commonly used kinds of noises, namely Gaussian (DP-Gaussian) and Laplace (DP-Laplace), with magnitude ranging from $10^{-6}$ to $10^{2}$ and $C$ of 1.
-As for GQ, we consider discretization levels, including 1, 2, 4, 8, 12, 16, 20, 24, and 28 bits.
-For pruning and Soteria, we set pruning ratio in $\{0.1, 0.2, \cdots, 0.9\}$.
+As for GQ, we consider discretization to 1, 2, 4, 8, 12, 16, 20, 24, and 28 bits.
+The pruning ratio for gradient pruning and Soteria is chosen from the range ${0.1, 0.2, \cdots, 0.9}$.
 Besides, we alter $\epsilon$ of \sysname over $\{0.01, 0.03, 0.05, 0.07, 0.1, 0.3, 0.5, 0.7, 0.9\}$ (see Section \ref{subsec_convergence}).
-Unless specified otherwise, for \sysname, the default values of $\alpha$, $\beta$, refinement iterations $\iota$ and $\tau$ are set to 0.5, 1, 10, and 0.95.
+Unless otherwise specified, for \sysname, the default values of $\alpha$ (blend factor in noise-blended initialization), $\beta$ (balance factor in Equation \ref{optim_task}), $\iota$ (iterations for solving Equation \ref{optim_task}), and $\tau$ (decay factor in layer-wise weight) are set to 0.5, 1, 10, and 0.95.
+These values are identified through preliminary experiments as effective in balancing privacy and utility, with our results demonstrating that \sysname's performance is not highly sensitive to hyperparameter choices.